MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/collection-evaluation-view.md

 - The estimated time that a collection evaluation will start and complete

 > [!Tip]
 > Viewing collection evaluation at the CAS changed in Configuration Manager version 2103.
-For more information, see the []() section.
+For more information, see the [Collection evaluation information at the CAS](#bkmk_cas) section.
 >
 > The collection evaluation process is performed on primary sites, not on the central administration site (CAS).
 When using the console connected to a CAS using Configuration Manager 2010, you'll see the following behavior:
 > - Evaluation related columns for device collections won't contain data.